barbsindev/barbsindev/README.md

 - 👋 Hi, I’m @barbsindev
-- I am currenctly working on switching careers to Frontend Development
 - 👀 I focus on building functional, clean and  responsive code
 - I have completed SheCodes Workshops with main focus on Frontend Development and React
 - I participated in Chingu group project as a Frontend Developer